mahnduck/react-express-petclinic/README.md

 # PetClinic Demo

-Demo application, built with a react frontend and a node+express backend.
+Demo application, built with a React frontend and a Node+Express backend.

 ## Requirements
 - Docker + Docker Compose